The item you just added is unavailable. Please select another product or variant.

 What will I receive in the mail with a custom order?

-You will receive two things: Your custom gear (made to your specs) and a collection of "fit rings" used for adjustments.
+You will receive two things: Your custom gear (made to your specs) and a collection of "fitment rings" used for adjustments.

 The fit rings can be used if a custom gear does not fit properly.
 Each ring is numbered and has a slightly different size.
 One of the fit rings should fit your lens's focus ring tightly enough to turn focus without slipping, exactly like a gear would.
 Contact us and let us know which ring fits best and we can make a custom gear to that exact size, or any size between fit ring numbers.
 Video demonstration is below.

-My gear fits too tight, how do i fix it?
+My gear is too tight, how do I fix it?

 These are just suggestions that have worked well in the past, not necessarily recommendations.
-The gear should fit right out of the box and adjustments SHOULD NOT be needed, but occasionally slight differences in lenses can cause a gear to be off by a small amount, causing the gear not to work prooperly.
+The gear should fit right out of the box and adjustments SHOULD NOT be needed, but occasionally slight differences in lenses can cause a gear to be off by a small amount, causing the gear not to work properly.
 If you are uncomfortable preforming the field-fixes listed below, contact us for a free adjustment and we'll make sure you get an absolutely perfect gear.
-FollowFocusGears can not be held responsible if lens gears are brute forced onto lens rings, which could cause damage.
+FollowFocusGears is not responsible if lens gears forced onto lens rings, which could result in damage.
 We correct non fitting gears for FREE.
-Gentle force is sometimes necessary on some well built lenses like the Leica-R series lenses, but don't ever give it "full force" if the gear is not cooperating as it should.
-Contact us if you have any issues and are not comfortable using them methods below such as heating or sanding a gear for a quick fix and we'll recreate the gear free of charge.
+Gentle force is usually ok, but don't ever give it "uncomfortable" amounts of force to install if the gear is not fitting properly.
+Contact us if you have any issues and we're happy to help.

 The first thing you can try, especially if the gear is very, very close, is to lightly sand the inside surface of the gear.
 It may not feel like you're taking off much material, but tiny adjustments are the key to perfection.